-Today I would like to share information on how to analyze the API call in order to gather details information.
-Malware analyst requires to understand each API call that effect the operating system in order to have the details of malware’s behaviour being analyzed.
+Today I would like to share information on analyzing the API call to gather detailed information.
+Malware analyst requires understanding each API call that affects the operating system to have the details of malware’s behavior being analyzed.

 When we analyze the import table from a malware sample, We understand that all the API in the import table would be called at least once from the code segment.
 For example below, I would like to know the details of WriteFile call

-In order to make the analysis easier, We can use application called API Monitor which you can download from http://www.rohitab.com/download/api-monitor-v2r13-setup-x64.exe
+to make the analysis easier, We can use an application called API Monitor, which you can download from http://www.rohitab.com/download/api-monitor-v2r13-setup-x64.exe

-Once you have installed, you can start the application API Monitor with administrator privilege.
+Once you have installed it, you can start the application API Monitor with administrator privilege.
 The first thing you need to do is to set what API you want to monitor

 You need to check mark the API that you want to monitor

-The next steps is to set the binary that you want to monitor when it is executed.
+The following steps are to set the binary that you want to monitor when it is executed.
 Follow the steps below

-when you click the button OK, the application will directly be executed and monitored for the API call.
-You can see the details from below
+When you click the button OK, the application will directly be executed and monitored for the API call.
+You can see the details below

-So from the above details we can easily analyze each calls from the malware that might impact to the environment.
-We can also see each parameter that were passed to the API so that we an also see the content that has been written to the file.
+So from the above details, we can quickly analyze each malware call that might impact the environment.
+We can also see each parameter that was passed to the API so that we can also see the content that has been written to the file.

 The analyst is able to see the details of parameter being passed to the WriteFile API. as shown above as below